Rahul is a movie addict who can never get enough of good films. His all time favorites are Inception, 12 Angry Men, and Scarface.

 You’ve probably watched a few of them already.
 Are you looking for some more?
 I’ve got you covered.
 Let’s take a look.

-The plot revolves around a group of friends gathering for a dinner party.
+Coherence revolves around a group of friends gathering for a dinner party.
 Just as they're dining, strange events start occurring.
 At first, they ignore it, but things soon get out of hand when they see an alternate version of themselves wandering around in the open.
 And it's only the beginning of something that's only going to get worse.

-might be a tad confusing, but it’s going to entertain you all the way through.
+Coherence might be a tad confusing, but it’s going to entertain you all the way through.
 This indie movie surprised everyone when it came out in 2013.
 No one was expecting it to be as good as it turned out to be, surprising everyone with its unique way of telling an open-ended story.
 With so many possibilities, there’s no way you can guess the ending.
 And for the most part, the confusion and intrigue work in its favor.
-Coherence

 Yes, the intricacies might infuriate a few people, but it’s not something that should bother a fan of the mindfuck genre.
 We're too used to it.